flipz357/S3BERT/README.md

 Note that any (possibly costly) computation of metrics from step 1. is **not needed in inference**

-**Rule of thumb for size of feature dimensions**: From experience with different models, about 1/3 of the embedding may be reserved for the residual.
+**Rule of thumb for size of feature dimensions**: From experience with different models that use 15 similarity aspect metrics, about 1/3 of the embedding may be reserved for the residual.

 - `edim`: size of sentence embedding
 - `n`: number of custom metrics